 Our conversation touched the issue of the ordination vows.
 I reminded him of the solemnity of those vows.
 We talked about the vow regarding the purity of worship (the third vow).
 “What do you understand about the purity of worship as practised in this church?”
 I asked.

 “I have no idea!
-Before I took the vows at my licensing I picked the brains of some ordained ministers, but they couldn’t help me.
+Before I took the vows at my licensing, I sought advice from some ordained ministers.
+However, they couldn’t help me.
 They said it is not really important, as long as I preached the Gospel of Jesus!”

 My thoughts went back to the night of my induction into my first charge in the Presbyterian Church of Australia.
 I had read up about those vows as I had found them in the Code Book.
 Furthermore, the Westminster Confession of Faith (WCF) is clear about the purity of worship.
 The regulative principle had been known throughout the Reformed world – even where I come from!

-I answered the questions, knowing that I was binding myself to something which could be tested from the Word of God, something for which I could be held accountable before God.
-The moment I stepped out of line, or deviated from these vows, God would hold me answerable to Him through the elected and inducted office bearers of his Church as they would apply the standards of his infallible Word.
+I answered the questions.
+I knew that I was binding myself to something that could be tested from the Word of God.
+It was something for which I could be held accountable before God.
+The moment I stepped out of line, God would hold me answerable to Him.
+This would happen through the elected and inducted office bearers of his Church.
+They would apply the standards of his infallible Word.
 They too were in the final instance also answerable to Him!

 Then, after the induction service, I asked some of the brothers where I could obtain a Book of Forms/Worship.
 The response was astounding, coming like a hammer between the eyes, “Do as you like.
 The new one is in print but no one will probably use it once it’s published.”